vdelariva/liri-node-app/README.md

 **Exceptions:**
 * If no song title is specified, LIRI returns stats for the song "The Sign" by Ace of Base
 * If no movie title is specified, LIRI returns status for the movie "Mr. Nobody"
-* If no command is specified or "?" entered, LIRI lists the the help text with the available commands
+* If no command is specified, LIRI lists the the help text with the available commands

 ## Tools ##